Introduction

 My name is Peter D. Hedderley and I am an English computer scientist, living and working in Germany.
-I speak fluent German and am married to a German woman.
+I speak fluent German and am married to a wonderful German woman.
 My professional career has so-far focused upon research and development, including the design and development of computer and software systems for major German customers.

 I am very lucky to be able to say that I was literally “born” in to my profession.
 Since the age of 10, I became fascinated by computing and software development, growing-up through one of the most poignant eras of current IT history.
 Whilst many children say that they wish to be a train driver when they grow-up and later go on to become something completely different, I knew early-on in my life that computing was what I wanted to do and have followed that professional path ever since.